pkmsoftpro/System-Design/CacheImplementation/README.md

 to a database, a disk file or a report.

 Lets look at creating and using a simple thread-safe Java in-memory cache.
-Here are the characteristic of the program CrunchifyInMemoryCache.java.
+Here are the characteristic of the program InMemoryCache.java.

     **Items will expire based on a time to live period.